Skip to main content

-The IAVSur – BME is a three-year project (2024-2026) with the aim to contribute to the setting and scaling up of animal health and environmental surveillance system, including the systematic collection of data.
+The IAVSur – BME is a three-year project (2024-2026) which aims to contribute to the setting and scaling up of animal health and environmental surveillance system, including the systematic collection of data.
 It focuses on surveillance for Influenza A Viruses in Mammals, and Environment.

 The project IAVSur - BMI is based on the following segments of IAV ecology: